eudangeld/will_flutter/README.md

 ## Solicitações de produto

-- [x] Liste todas as categorias de refeições.
-- [x] Ao clicar em uma categoria, liste todas as refeições daquela categoria.
-- [x] Ao menos 90% de cobertura de testes
-- [ ] Implementar telas que respondem aos erros do bloc
+- [x] List all meal categories.
+- [x] When clicking on a category, list all meals in that category.
+- [x] At least 80% test coverage
+- [ ] Implement screens that respond to block errors
-- [ ] Implementar bootLoader
+- [ ] Implement bootLoader for application status init indicator

+## This project use The meal API

 [API - PATH](https://www.themealdb.com/)

-www.themealdb.com/api/json/v1/1/categories.php
-www.themealdb.com/api/json/v1/1/filter.php?c=Seafood